bjmdigital/blokki/README.md

 may follow the steps described below.

 :warning:
-Please remember to update the `readme.txt`, `readme.md`, `package.json` and `blokki.php` files with the new version number for the plugin as this version number shall be used to check for available updates and be visible in `wp-admin`.
+Please remember to update the following files with the new version number for the plugin as this version number shall be used to check for available updates and be visible in `wp-admin`:

+- `readme.txt`
+- `readme.md`
+- `package.json`
+- `blokki.php`

 Follow these Steps: